andrewknight/winrt/appendix/references.md

+# Appendix B: Works Cited

+This section contains academic, technical, and journalistic references used in the text, as marked with the "r" notation (<sup>r00</sup>).

 #### Microsoft and Nokia Announce Partnership
 "Open Letter from CEO Stephen Elop, Nokia and CEO Steve Ballmer, Microsoft". _Nokia Conversations_.
 February 11, 2011. http://conversations.nokia.com/2011/02/11/open-letter-from-ceo-stephen-elop-nokia-and-ceo-steve-ballmer-microsoft/